At Chennestone School, we recognise our moral and statutory responsibility to safeguard and promote the welfare of all

 Mrs Duddy attends regular training to keep up-to-date with all issues relating to child protection and safeguarding.

 Mrs H Mulhall - Acting Executive Headteacher

 Mrs K McNamara - Home School Link Worker

 The named Safeguarding governor is Mrs E Eggleton

 All members on the school staff have to have a DBS check (Disclosure and Barring Service) in order to work in school.
 This is regardless of the employee’s role, or amount of contact they have with children.
 In addition, all volunteers and anybody else who has regular contact with children are checked.
 Visitors to the school either provide their own DBS on arrival or are members of professional bodies who are registered by their employer, such as OFSTED inspectors or Local Authority Employees who have a DBS through their own professional body.

-Peer on peer abuse: please see bottom of page Peer on peer abuse - parent information leaflet.
+Child on child abuse: please see bottom of page Child on child abuse - parent information leaflet.

 Keeping children safe online:

 NSPCC underwear rule: